immutability-io/vault-ethereum/README.md

 This plugin provides services to:

-* Create new externally controlled accounts (using a provided passphrase or a generated one.)
+* Create new externally controlled accounts.
 * Import JSON keystores (with provided passphrase.)
 * Export JSON keystores
 * Sign transactions for contract deployment